contributte/latte/.docs/README.md

 }
 ```

-After that, add you filters provider as service to your config (neon) file.
+After that, add you filters provider as a service to your config (neon) file.

 ```yaml
 services: